Delietan/Semester-Project/README.md

 ### Functionality of the software

-- This software allows an receptionist to manage employees and scheduled deliveries.
+- This software allows a receptionist to manage employees and scheduled deliveries.

 ## How to install and run this web application: